BLACK LIVES MATTER

 The application form on the website is distinct from what you have seen in the last six years.
 It is shorter.
 The online portal has not changed, hence your sign-in emails and passwords remain the same.

 As distinguished from inviting you to choose between composing a “project support application” or a “general operating support application” at the completion of the eligibility quiz, you will be directed to a general operating support application form.
 It is our design to provide flexibility to those who are addressing our above-named priority.
 We know some of you have not before now distinguished project titles and budgets on point.

 Please dare to teach us what has been laid bare and what you see as your next steps and our next steps.
 Trust that we are inviting you to teach us, more than we need you to persuade us.

 Furthermore, we have waived all former reporting requirements on 2019 - 2021 grants.
 Would that you be afforded room to give undivided energy to all whom you serve.
+New opportunities to tell us what you uncovered and what you celebrate in your prior year will be available in your application processes.

 The hundreds of earnest conversations we have shared in recent months via Zoom, phone, email, and other innovative means have been instrumental.
 Thank you for shaping the priority of this foundation.
 You have given your time generously in each call -- you have generated a response.